If a man shuts his ears to the cry of the poor, he too will cry out and not be answered.

 In January, 2011 the GGM board voted to register and operate as an international organization in Sierra Leone allowing GGM to monitor its own projects and establish transparency, accountability and oversight of operations and staff in Sierra Leone.

 In April of 2011 the Ministry of Health and Sanitation turned operation of the clinic over to the new international organization, Greatest Goal Ministries (GGM).
 GGM also established an office in the center of Freetown for its operational business at 42 Liverpool Street.
-GGM operates in four areas; healthcare, education, disability sports and disability advocacy.
+GGM operates in four areas; healthcare, education, and disability advocacy.